FOREX-Euro takes breather as focus turns to US jobs data

 over through 2012.

-Traders say a hefty $2 billion in $1.3400 options are set to
+hefty $2 billion in $1.3400 options are set to expire later in

 Though the ECB stopped short of cutting rates as some had